 Finally, it's important to understand that the amount of "friction" you decide to place on people using the public website can affect the number of duplicates generated.
-For example, you can attempt to limit the number of duplicates created by requiring individuals to log in for things like online giving and event registration.
-However, this means people will have that extra "friction" of needing to log in.
-On the flip side, you may choose to not require logins for these things on the web site (thus "low friction"), in which case Rock will attempt to match to an existing person based on Name and Email...but if Rock doesn't find such a match, a new (often duplicate) record will be created.
+Example: You can attempt to limit the number of duplicates created by requiring users to log in for things like online giving and event registration (and now Rock knows which record they belong to), but this means users will have that extra "friction" of needing to log in.
+On the flip side, you may choose to not require logins for these things on the web site (thus "low friction"), in which case Rock will attempt to match to an existing person based on Name and Email... but if Rock doesn't find such a match, a new (often duplicate) record will be created.